icy/kustomize-misc/002/README.md

 ## Updates

-Actually it isn't a problem if the `images:` transformer.
+Actually it isn't a problem of the `images:` transformer.
 When I remove the transformer from `base`/ I can see the same diff

 ```